 An interesting part of serving this food for guests is to let them mash the ingredients themselves, and it’s what happens in almost all traditional restaurants in Iran.
 While serving Dizi, the waiters offer guests meat smashers to crush the ingredients if they like to have it in form of a paste.
 This is only a suggestion because some people prefer it unmashed.

 You should have the broth first in your preferred way.
 To get started, tear a sheet of bread into small pieces and soak them in the broth.
 Then use a spoon to stir it a bit and eat this delectable mixture.
 What you make with your broth is called Terid in Persian.
 Afterward, go for the paste.
 Spoon a small amount onto a piece of bread and put it in your mouth.
 Bon appetite!

 The Kind of bread commonly preferred with Dizi is Sangak, an Iranian traditional bread.
 Iranians serve table vegetables, sliced raw onion, yogurt, and various kinds of pickles alongside this traditional Persian dish.
 And to drink, Doogh (Iranian yogurt drink) is the best and most common option.

 Table vegetables are the best side dish you can have with this food because they help it get easily digested.
-You can season table vegetables and sliced onions with a little bit lime juice and salt.
+You can season table vegetables and sliced onions with a little bit of lime juice and salt.

 I hope you cook this convenient and nutritious Persian food and enjoy its unforgettable taste.